JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

 The entire control panel has been changed on the PartyBox 320, now featuring raised buttons similar to those found on both the PartyBox 110 and 120.
-These buttons become much easier to use without a clear sight of the control panel.
+I prefer this style of control, as it feels very intuitive.
+At no point did I find myself reaching for the manual.

 The microphone controls have become more prominent and robust, with four dials that allow for changing volume, bass, treble, and echo.
 These controls only affect the audio from the microphone and will not adjust the sound of regular music played through the speaker.
 The 320 now has a visible label letting users know that the buttons are for microphone control, which was ambiguous in the 310.